Sturg25/Animated-Flutter-Login-Screen/README.md

 - The purpose of this page is to chill while listening to the radio played in background using the ***assets_audio_player 1.4.0***.
 - The animation used is from Lottie [https://lottiefiles.com/36400-synthrunner].
 - Another animation used is from a GIF found in Google Images that I converted into a lottie animation file.
--The duration of the background music of the radio is **45 minutes and 30 seconds**.
+- The duration of the background music of the radio is **45 minutes and 30 seconds**.
--Music is extracted from [https://www.youtube.com/watch?v=mZvQ9ipTK_8&t=69s] -Once you logout, the radio will also stop.
+- Music is extracted from [https://www.youtube.com/watch?v=mZvQ9ipTK_8&t=69s]
+- Once you logout, the radio will also stop.

 ## Screenshots